NarenDawar/Elastic/README.md

 - is_number(param): Checks if the argument is a number data type.
 - is_string(param): Checks if the argument is a string data type.
 - is_list(param): Checks if the argument is a list data type.
-- is_function(param): Checks if anm argument is a function data type.
+- is_function(param): Checks if an argument is a function data type.
 - append(list, item): Adds an item to a list.
 - remove(list, index): Removes an item from a list.
 - extend(list, list): Extends a list with new list inputs.